Here are the 63 startups that launched today at Y Combinator’s S18 Demo Day 1

 Prodigal Technologies

-Prodigal Technologies wants to improve the ways that lenders collect money from borrowers.
+Prodigal Technologies wants to improve the ways lenders collect money from borrowers.
 The company wants to make debt collection, if not kinder or gentler, then certainly more efficient.
 If a payor misses a payment, lenders can now reach out on any messaging platform and enable lenders to find borrowers where they are.
 The company has 11 pilots and three paying customers that handle $11 billion in origination of loans.
-There are $50 billion loans that aren’t paid, and with Prodigal lenders can get a 20% improvement in loan repayment.
+There are $50 billion loans that aren’t paid, and with, Prodigal lenders can get a 20 percent improvement in loan repayment.

 Viaopt

-In the U.S., trucks are moving goods across the country with roughly 35% of their available cargo space underutilized.
+In the U.S., trucks are moving goods across the country with roughly 35 percent of their available cargo space underutilized.
 Viopt, a software company that aims to be an Uber pool for shipping, thinks it has the solution.
-If the 65% of underutilized capacity could be filled it would save $30 billion for companies and remove 100 million tons of carbon emissions.
-By linking small and medium-sized companies with excess capacity, the company hopes to give small retailers the same logistics opportunities that were only available to the largest retailers, shippers, and logistics companies like Anheuser-Busch, Bimbo Bakeries, and Turkey Hill Farms.
+If the 65 percent of underutilized capacity could be filled it would save $30 billion for companies and remove 100 million tons of carbon emissions.
+By linking small and medium-sized companies with excess capacity, the company hopes to give small retailers the same logistics opportunities that were only available to the largest retailers, shippers and logistics companies like Anheuser-Busch, Bimbo Bakeries and Turkey Hill Farms.

 Goodly

 Perks for employees are becoming a big business in the tight labor market and Goodly wants to make one of the most important perks — student loan repayment — easy and accessible for employers.
 While the benefits of providing this benefit are universally inarguable, when you look at statistics indicating that women hold two-thirds of student debt and owe half a trillion dollars more than their male colleagues, the perk becomes more persuasive.
-Couple that with the statistic that African American employees hold 31% more student loan debt than their white peers, and Goodly’s offering looks even better to employers worried about improving diversity.
+Couple that with the statistic that African American employees hold 31 percent more student loan debt than their white peers, and Goodly’s offering looks even better to employers worried about improving diversity.

 In all, an employer contribution of less than the cost of a cup of coffee could help the average employee pay off their debts 8.5 years faster.
 Talk about potentially doing well by doing good.
-Offers 50% higher retention for millennial employees and is tackling a $5.4 billion market.
+Offers 50 percent higher retention for millennial employees and is tackling a $5.4 billion market.

 Regology

 Hoping to take a bite out of the $10 billion market for financial services regulatory compliance, Regology has developed an automated software system to ease the burden for the world’s biggest financiers.
 Last year companies spent $54 billion on compliance and were still fined $22 billion for compliance failures.
-The company claims that its software can handle the manual monitoring tasks that took companies months in a manner of hours.
-Working with wealth management, banking, insurance and cryptocurrency companies, the company’s machine learning software aims to take the sting out of the Security and Exchange Commission’s oversight.
+The company claims that its software can handle in a matter of hours the manual monitoring tasks that took companies months.
+Working with wealth management, banking, insurance and cryptocurrency companies, the company’s machine learning software aims to take the sting out of the Securities and Exchange Commission’s oversight.

 Enveritas

 Battling deforestation and child labor in manufacturers’ supply chains with software, Enveritas is helping companies secure themselves against reputational risk and increase efficiency in their operations.
 Initially focused on coffee companies, the platform Enveritas has built gives coffee companies a way to verify sustainability at origin for the coffee they source.
-While coffee may be the first industry, the work can be applied to other tropical products including cocoa, cotton, and palm oil (although if C16 — another YC company — has its way, palm oil may not be an issue).
+While coffee may be the first industry, the work can be applied to other tropical products, including cocoa, cotton and palm oil (although if C16 — another YC company — has its way, palm oil may not be an issue).

 Mylk Guys

-Mylk Guys is the 100% vegan online grocery store, I’ve never wanted, but maybe you have.
+Mylk Guys is the 100 percent vegan online grocery store I’ve never wanted, but maybe you have.
 Undoubtedly better for the environment than a carnivorous diet, vegan options can be healthy and they may be tasty, but the foods that combine the two are few and far between.
-Giving a curated approach to all of the foods on the market, Mylk Guys is the online vegan grocery store aiming to make shopping “simple af”.
-The company bills itself as the “online vegan Trader Joe’s”.
+Giving a curated approach to all of the foods on the market, Mylk Guys is the online vegan grocery store aiming to make shopping “simple af.”
+The company bills itself as the “online vegan Trader Joe’s.”
 There are 21 million vegans in America that spend $54 billion on groceries.

 Numericcal